undur/vermilingua-maven-plugin/README.md

 The `<woresourcesFolderName>` configuration parameter is to keep compatibility with current projects.
 This plugin defaults to use the folder `src/main/woresources` for wo bundle resources rather than the `src/main/resources` folder.

+## Current state and work in progress

+* Currently only builds applications, not frameworks (`woapplication` packaging, not `woframework`)
+* Currently only generates a WOA (i.e. does not generate split install artifacts nor compressed artifacts)
+* `flattenComponents` and `flattenResources` have not yet been implemented
+* Has entered usage on a few very basic application projects and seems to work fine for the most

 ## Differences from wolifecycle-maven-plugin

-* Currently only supports building applications, not frameworks (`woapplication` packaging, not `woframework`)
-* No generation of split install artifacts nor compressed artifacts, just generates a WOA.
 * Patternsets are not supported, primarily because I don't use them myself
-* `flattenComponents` and `flattenResources` have not yet been implemented
+* No support for building war files (servlet projects)
 * And finally, as mentioned before; the default location for wo bundle resources is `src/main/woresources` rather than `src/main/resources` (which is now reserved for java classpath resources As God Intended).
-* No support for building war files (servlet projects)

 ### Build process (`woapplication`)